 - Elevating the company’s profile and presence in their industry

-If you’ve never taken this road before, there’s a number of steps and obstacles that need to be considered.
-As legal counsel, it is important to understand the entire IPO process to build a successful strategy.
-This IPO checklist will act as your roadmap to navigating the complex process and steps yet to come.
+If you’ve never been through an IPO before, there’s a number of steps and obstacles that need to be considered.
+It is important to understand the entire timeline of the IPO to build a successful strategy.
+This checklist will act as your roadmap to navigating the complex process and understanding the timeline of steps yet to come.

 1: Hire the Right Team